tiulia/blockchain_an3/Laborator2/README.md

 1. Work on file VotingStart.sol.
 Test on RemixIDE https://remix.ethereum.org/

 •	Add variable endVoting.
 Initialize this variable in the constructor using block.timestamp.
+Using require, revert the method vote if the block timestamp is greater than endVoting.

 •	Add variables or functions needed in order to verify that each generated voting token is generated only once for a given address.

-•	Add variables or functions needed in order to verify that each generated voting token is used only once for voting.
+•	Add variables or functions needed in order to verify that an address can only vote once.

 •	Complete the definition of function winningProposal.
+Voting period should be finished and the proposal with the most votes wins.

-2. Team members: Modify the code to enable the registration and retrieval of team members names for each proposal.
+2. Delegated Votes: Modify the code to enable each token owner to delegate it’s vote to another address after registration.
+Modify the vote method so that only one of the voter or its delegator can vote.

-3. Delegated Votes: Modify the code to enable each token owner to delegate it’s vote to another address after registration.
+3. Team members: Modify the code to enable the registration and retrieval of team members names for each proposal.